OpenClassrooms-Student-Center/alumnis/content/students/nicolas21.md

 # FILENAME : NicolasSengmany
 # Example: https://openclassrooms.com/fr/membres/nicolassengmany
 # must be the name of your file.
-If file name is nicolas21.md, title is nicolas21.
+If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
 title: nicolas21